tj-wells/coti-docker-method/README.md

     - "35.157.47.86" for mainnet nodes.

 If you encounter issues not in this list, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's valuable <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or pop your question in the node-operators channel in the [Coti Discord server](https://discord.com/invite/wfAQfbc3Df).

+# Automatic/Manual Updates

+By default, this method sets up automatic updates, so that your node stays up to date when new <a href="https://github.com/coti-io/coti-node/releases" target="_blank">Coti releases</a> are made available.

+If you want to bypass the automatic updates, you can do so by specifying the version of the node you would like to run.
+This is done by defining the `VERSION` variable in the `.env` file.

+- For example, to run version 3.1.3 of the Coti node, add the line `VERSION="3.1.3"` into your `.env` file.

+Please check the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a> for a list of the available versions.

+## Upgrading Manually

+Manual upgrades can be performed as follows:

+1. Update the new `VERSION` number in your `.env` file
+2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background

 # Credits